24i/vigour_fs/README.md

 ```

 ### fs.remove( *path*, *callback* )
-This is an addition to node's fs
+This is an addition to node's fs uses rimraf module
 Remove a directory recursivly and clear all content, can also remove files

 Argument | Type | Default | Description